ObserveRTC/observer-service/docs/index.md

 **Transformations**: A connector may have transformations, such as Filter, or Obfuscator.
 Transformations are optional.

+**Encoder**: Specifies the encoding from an inner Report format to the sink accepted byte array format with optional meta information.
+The default encoder is AvroEncoder.

 **Buffer**: A buffer takes place between the observer inner pipeline forwarded report and the sink.